FRRouting/frr/doc/user/basic.rst

   The file name is an run-time option rather than a configure-time option so that multiple routing daemons can be run simultaneously.
-This is useful when using @value{PACKAGE_NAME} to implement a routing looking glass.
+This is useful when using |PACKAGE_NAME| to implement a routing looking glass.
 One machine can be used to collect differing routing views from differing points in the network.